avalind/LOHHLA/README.md

+A fork of Maarten Slagter's fork of LOHHLA.
+With various fixes needed to run LOHHLA in a singularity container on our local cluster.

 This is a fork of the original LOHHLA repository by Maarten Slagter, PhD student at the Netherlands Cancer Institute.
 Edits are intended to facilitate usage and interpretation of the program and make it more robust to various problems, while keeping the core